 - 1. Rotate the saw's disconnect switch to the ON position. - 2.
-Rotate the disconnect switch for the Auto Deck or other lumber feed system to the ON position.
+Rotate the disconnect switch for the Auto Deck or other lumber feed or outfeed system to the ON position

-- 3. Double-click the BLADE software icon and wait for it to launch. - 4.
+- 3. Start the skewed conveyor (see Skewed Conveyor on page 69). - 4.
+Double-click the BLADE software icon and wait for it to launch. - 5.
 Press the blue RESET button on the operator interface. - The blue light goes out if all E-stops are cleared.
 If the RESET button light stays lit, determine which E-stop is activated and reset it (see Emergency Stop on page 59).